 3D Scanning • Scan to CAD • Part Reproduction

-Scan to CAD and Component Reproduction for Legacy Parts in Mining and Industrial Components.
+Scan to CAD & Legacy Part Reproduction for Mining and Industry

 When a critical part breaks and the manufacturer no longer exists, or the original drawings were lost decades ago, then reverse engineering is how you get it back.
 Innosa Projects uses precision 3D scanning and CAD modelling to recreate exact digital replicas of physical components, ready for reproduction, modification, or manufacture.